greg-hutchinson/refactoring/PITCHME.md

   - Not DTO's of course.
 - superclass bloat - it is easy to reuse these methods, so let's put them in a superclass
 - Utility classes
+- Method names (usually verbs) don't seem to make sense in context of the Class (noun)
 ---
 ## Candidates for Extract Class
 - Duplicate code